 Stability on Mis-hits

-Like in the previous couple of Callaway drivers (the Epic and Rogue drivers), two internal titanium bars connect the crown to the sole behind the face.
-Those bars help prevent the clubhead from twisting on mis-hits, reserving energy so the ball flies farther and truer.
+Like in a previous couple of Callaway drivers (the Epic and Rogue drivers), two internal titanium bars connect the crown to the sole behind the face.
+Those bars help prevent the club head from twisting on mis-hits, reserving energy so the ball flies farther and truer.

 The other technology that improves MOI (source) in the Epic Flash is Callaway’s use of carbon fiber composite in the crown.
 Like a cavity-back iron, the weight savings from the crown are redistributed around the head to create a more stable platform.